Our goal is to build a flourishing community and to help grow the CMA's collection while mingling with friends and enjoying the artwork at the museum.

 Rodney McMillian’s conceptual art practice is engaged in an ongoing investigation of the United States, its history and public perceptions, as well as the private experiences and dreams of its inhabitants.
 He works across a wide range of media, including painting, sculpture, and film.
 The CMA is the first museum in the Carolinas to acquire McMillian’s work.

 “This is a momentous occasion for our organization, marking the first time in our history that we acquired not only one, but two incredible artworks from a single artist,” said Will Roberts, Contemporaries president.
 “McMillian’s art challenges norms and inspires creativity.
 Ultimately, these works help fortify the Contemporaries’ mission to grow involvement at the CMA while securing modern art at the museum.”

 Columbia-born artist Rodney McMillian receives Key to the City and S.C.
 State House by the Columbia Museum of Art

 Columbia-born national artist now represented in his home museum

 Daniel Rozin Acquisition

-The current plan is for the finished Rozin piece to be unveiled at the Museum in January 2019.
+The finished Rozin piece was unveiled at the Museum in January 2019.

 In 2014, funds raised by the Cotemporaries helped the CMA acquire a giant, wall-size mural Tatara Fire by New York-based artist Henry Mandell.
 Mandell employs novel techniques to create abstract paintings.
 He transforms the outlines of words and data gleaned from the Internet.
 The paintings are composed of thousands of letters that have been hand-traced, placed into fine art software, and then digitally painted by hand on a computer screen using a digital stylus brush.
 The artwork is then painted by a giant, ultraviolet inkjet printer using acrylic pigments.The words are intact, but the shapes have become a new visual language for the age in which we live.